 If you or a loved one are ready to stop using opiates, there are a few options for making the withdrawal process easier.
 One of those options is to enter a residential treatment program that offers medically supervised detox.
 You can’t avoid symptoms of withdrawal entirely, but you can make the withdrawal process more comfortable by taking supportive opioid medications and receiving medical care from experienced professionals.

-Several types of medications are used to treat the symptoms of opiate withdrawal.
+If you experience withdrawal symptoms, talk to a member of the health care team right away.
+Several types of addiction medicine are used to treat the symptoms of opiate withdrawal.
 If you have a headache, you may be able to control the pain with an over-the-counter painkiller.
 Loperamide and other antidiarrheal medications can help with any diarrhea or abdominal discomfort you experience, especially during the early opiate withdrawal and peak period stages.
 If you struggle with mental health issues like anxiety or depression during the detox process, a medical professional may be able to prescribe medication to help you control these symptoms.